A Theory of Ecosystem Change

 What this coalition is not: it is not primarily composed of international donors, development finance institutions, or multilateral agencies.
 These actors have structural interests in programme continuity that are well-documented in the political economy analysis.
 They can be valuable supporters of ecosystem transition.
 They are rarely its initiators.

-The OECD's preliminary 2025 ODA data documents a 23.1 percent decline in official development assistance in 2025 - following a 6 percent decline in 2024, the largest single-year drop ever recorded.
+The OECD's data documents a 23.1 percent decline in official development assistance in 2025 - following a 6 percent decline in 2024, the largest single-year drop ever recorded.
 The trajectory of external capital that has sustained the programme-rich equilibrium is not stable.
 The actors who need to drive transition are the ones whose survival depends on a different equilibrium, not the ones whose survival depends on the current one.

 Prerequisite 2: A triggering event or policy window

 Disruptive actor coalitions exist in latent form across many ecosystems.
 What activates them is a triggering event, a moment when the inadequacy of the current arrangement becomes simultaneously visible to multiple actors, when the political cost of defending the status quo rises, and when alternative arrangements that previously seemed impractical suddenly become credible.
+In the Geels multi-level perspective introduced earlier, this is the moment when landscape pressure destabilises regime arrangements enough to create the protected space in which niche alternatives can scale.

-The 2022โ€“24 capital correction was exactly this kind of triggering event.
+The 2022–24 capital correction was exactly this kind of triggering event.
 It made visible, at scale and in real time, the fragility of venture models built on external capital rather than operational capability.
-The fall in total equity investment, the collapse of Seed-to-Series A conversion to 4.2 percent for the 2022 cohort, and the contraction of active investors to roughly a third of their 2022 number - all documented at ยง2.5 - are not statistics.
+The fall in total equity investment, the collapse of Seed-to-Series A conversion to 4.2 percent for the 2022 cohort (substantive treatment in Investor Landscape), and the contraction of active investors to roughly a third of their 2022 number, are not statistics.
 They are the triggering event made legible.

 Policy windows of this kind do not stay open indefinitely.
 The correction created an opportunity for structural reform.
 Whether the actor coalition required to act on that opportunity is assembling fast enough to act before the window closes is the critical open question of the next 24 months.